What is Triple A? | A natural, artisan label

 Rising stars of the Italian wine world

-In the North of Italy, specifically the Piedmont region, we have domain Carlo Viglione.
+In the northern Italy, specifically the Piedmont region, we have Carlo Viglione.
 This little vineyard of 4 hectares is treated like a garden and vinified naturally, giving a 100% artisanal production of delicate wines with impressive ageing potential.

 Further to the south, in Liguria, we find La Felce.
 This is a family estate with 6 hectares of vines grown naturally and without machinery.
 Their trademark?
 Lovely, terroir wines in a style that varies by cuvée, from the soft and supple to the strong and structured.